svierk/salesforce-utam-e2e-testing/README.md

 ## About the project

 This repository provides a template for setting up E2E UI test automation with [UTAM](https://utam.dev/) (UI Test Automation Model) in Salesforce DX projects.
 In addition to the basic test setup configuration, a number of sample test cases are included to help you get started with UTAM.
+The configuration shown here was set up based on the contents of the following two repositories:

+- [UTAM JavaScript Recipes](https://github.com/salesforce/utam-js-recipes) | Various examples of how to test the Salesforce UI with UTAM
+- [Salesforce E-Bikes App](https://github.com/trailheadapps/ebikes-lwc) | LWC sample application with UTAM UI tests

 ## Prerequisites